malramsay64/phd-thesis/03_Dynamics/results.md

     - we can then randomly take the motions from the distribution of short time scale motions
     - Over long enough time scales, the heterogeneities disappear

+### Reversible relaxations

+- In the structural relaxation there are bumps
+    - this indicates there are large reversible fluctuations
+    - the single particle structural relaxation doesn't account for this

+- Once a particle leaves it's local neighbourhood it should have no memory of where it was
+- There is some reversibility with brownian motion
+- Relaxation time is the last time it undergoes structural relaxation before diffusion

 ## Possible Investigations